 Include the proper units for each number where appropriate.
 If you keep track of units as you perform your calculations, it can help ensure that you express answers in terms of the proper units.
 Depending on the exam question, it is often possible to lose points if the units are wrong or are missing from the answer.

 Don’t use the “scattershot” or “laundry list” approach.

 Don’t write many equations or lists of terms hoping that the correct one will be among them so that you can get partial credit.
 For questions that ask for two or three examples, only the first two or three will be scored.

 Answering free-response questions from previous AP Exams is a great way to practice: it allows you to compare your own responses with those that have already been evaluated and scored.
-Free-response questions and scoring guidelines are available in the Exam Preparation section of the About the Exam page.
+Go to the Exam Questions and Scoring Information section of the AP Environmental Science Exam page on AP Central to review the latest released free-response questions and scoring guidelines.
+Older questions and scoring information are available on the Past Exam Questions page.

 Pay close attention to the task verbs used in the free-response questions.
 Each one directs you to complete a specific type of response.
 Here are the task verbs you’ll see on the exam:

 - Calculate: Perform mathematical steps to arrive at a final answer, including algebraic expressions, properly substituted numbers, and correct labeling of units.
 Showing work is required.

 - Describe: Provide the relevant characteristics of a specified topic.